Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts: Forecasting of Probability Distributions

 It is known that \eqref{mmd-def} is non-negative and its root satisfies the triangle inequality.
 For characteristic kernels $k$ it also holds true that $\text{MMD}_{k}(\gamma,\omega)=0\iff \gamma=\omega$.
 Thus, for such kernels $\text{MMD}_{k}$ turns to be a metric on the space of probability distributions, see \cite{sriperumbudur2010hilbert} for detailed explanations.

 Maximum mean discrepancy is used to compare probability distributions in two-sample hypothesis testing, see \cite{gretton2007kernel}.
-Also, useful properties of $\text{MMD}_{k}$, e.g. it naturally admits unbiased estimates from empirical samples, made it widely applicable to generative modeling problems of machine learning, see \cite{li2015generative,li2017mmd}.
+Also, useful properties of $\text{MMD}_{k}$, e.g. it naturally admits unbiased estimates from empirical samples, made it widely applicable to generative machine learning, see \cite{li2017mmd}.

 In this paper, we consider only symmetric positive definite kernels of the form $k(x,y)=\psi(x-y)$, where $\psi$ is a bounded and continuous function.
 Such kernels are usually called \textbf{translation-invariant}.
 We note that the majority of kernels used in practice are actually translation-invariant (Gaussian, Laplacian, Sine, etc.), see e.g. Table 2 in \cite{sriperumbudur2010hilbert}.